instaclustr/cassandra-operator/doc/resources.md

 ## Resources and Labels
-### TODO complete overview of the resources managed by the operator...
 Currently the operator creates the following k8s resources:
 - A stateful set that manages Cassandra nodes.
   - Each stateful set is responsible for managing a separate rack for Cassandra cluster.